Protection of Vulnerable Adults

 We can:

-- Look at a complaint that an adult at risk has suffered injustice as a result of failure in service or a failure in administration by a Social Services authority in Wales;
+- Look at a complaint that an adult at risk has suffered injustice as a result of failure in service or a failure in administration by a Local Authority in Wales;

-- Look at a complaint about whether Social Services has followed the statutory adult safeguarding procedure and the statutory Social Services complaint procedure;
+- Look at a complaint about whether a Local Authority has followed the statutory adult safeguarding procedure and the statutory Social Services complaint procedure;

-- Look at a complaint that Social Services has failed to act on the recommendations of the independent investigating officer at Stage 2 of the statutory Social Services complaint procedure.
+- Look at a complaint that a Local Authority has failed to act on the recommendations of the independent investigating officer at Stage 2 of the statutory Social Services complaint procedure.

 What we cannot do